 As indicated by the US Agency for International Development (USAID), strong pharmaceutical systems are necessary for high-quality health services.
 However, mismanagement and inappropriate usage are common.
 An estimated half of all medicines are prescribed, dispensed, sold, or taken inappropriately, and many are of poor quality.
 Such pharmaceutical systems issues can accelerate development and spread of drug resistance (HIV and AIDS, malaria, tuberculosis) and antimicrobial resistance.

 To support pharmacists and health professionals to build their skills and better understand how the complex, comprehensive pharmaceutical system functions, the USAID-funded Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program in collaboration wih Promoting the Quality of Medicines Plus (PQM+) Program developed this course with a series of hands-on e-learning modules.

-The course has ten interactive modules addressing various aspects of the pharmaceutical system.
+The course has eleven interactive modules addressing various aspects of the pharmaceutical system.
 Each module listed below is designed based on adult learning principles, case studies and/or success stories, links to glossary terms, and related resources.

 - Module 1: Introduction - Improving access to and appropriate use of medical products and pharmaceutical services